coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Benefit:** The deity can give creatures good or bad fortune.
 The deity can affect up to one creature per divine rank at once, but no more than that number each day.
-All must be within the deity's line of sight when first affected.
-Subjects receive a luck bonus of +1 per divine rank or a luck penalty of --1 per divine rank on attack rolls, saves, and checks for one day.
-Any creature that attacks the deity automatically suffers the luck penalty, and this does not count against the deity's daily uses of this ability.
+All must be within the deity’s line of sight when first affected.
+Subjects receive a luck bonus of +1 per divine rank or a luck penalty of –1 per divine rank on attack rolls, saves, and checks for one day.
+Any creature that attacks the deity automatically suffers the luck penalty, and this does not count against the deity’s daily uses of this ability.

 **Suggested Portfolio Elements:** Fate, gambling, luck.